toowee-le/candy-crush-game/README.md

 # Candy Crush

 A vanilla JavaScript game inspired by Candy Crush.
-The project was built to practicing JavaScript.
+The project was built to practise JavaScript.
 Techologies used: HTML, CSS & JavaScript

 ## Demo